splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-statuscake-integration.rst

    statuscake6

-You’re done.
+You're done.
 If you have any questions please contact `VictorOps support <mailto:support@victorops.com?Subject=StatusCake%20VictorOps%20Integration>`__.